 After 13 years of pastoring established churches, Pastor Clark recognized that one of the most effective ways to help people come to faith was through starting new churches.

 As he prayed about this, God gave him a vision for starting a church that would help people know and grow with God through faith in Jesus Christ.

 At that same time, Valley Community Baptist Church in Avon, Connecticut - having also decided that the best way to reach people for Christ was through starting new churches - contacted Pastor Clark about starting their first church plant or "daughter" church.

 Pastor Clark and his family moved to Granby.

 Valley Brook Community Church opened in September.

-Valley Brook outgrew the elementary school they were renting and moved to the Granby Memorial High School for Sunday morning services.
+Valley Brook outgrew the elementary school (now Kelly Lane Primary School) they were renting and moved to the Granby Memorial High School for Sunday morning services.

 Celebrate 10 year anniversary!

-During the summer, Valley Brook members vote to accept a gift of 85 acres in North Granby including a 30,000 sq. ft. equistrian center and 8,000 sq. ft. home.
-Work begins in the fall on the reconstruction of the equistrian center.
+During the summer, Valley Brook members vote to accept a gift of 85 acres in North Granby including a 30,000 sq. ft. equestrian center and 8,000 sq. ft. home.
+Work begins in the fall on the reconstruction of the equestrian center.

-In January the office construction phase was completed and Valley Brook offices and student center reloacte to the new campus.
+In January the office construction phase was completed and Valley Brook offices and student center relocate to the new campus.